 The proposed constraint is a bitstream constraint to disallow such case from encoder.
 The first merge coded block in the region will be used to determine which list is allowed.

 It was commented that with simplified merge list derivation, it might not be necessary to impose such constraint.

+It was commented that the imposed bistream conformance constraint would require encoder to do the right choice by disallowing some blocks being coded in merge mode.
+Syntax constraint might be another solution.

 JVET-N0174 proposes the same method.

 Question: can IBC merge list and inter merge be derived in parallel?

-Recommendation: revisit after other related proposal have been reviewed.
+It is confirmed to be true at decoder.

+It was commented that encoder may need extra efforts.

+Recommendation: revisit on track or plenary for further discussion.

 JVET-N0601 Crosscheck of JVET-N0093 (CE8-related: Disallowing coexistence of regular merge and IBC merge in SMR) [Y. Han, W.-J. Chien (Qualcomm)] [miss] [late]